stashed/docs/docs/guides/latest/monitoring/coreos.md

 - Learn how monitoring in Stash works from [here](/docs/guides/latest/monitoring/overview.md).
 - Learn how to monitor Stash using builtin Prometheus from [here](/docs/guides/latest/monitoring/builtin.md).
-- Learn how to use Grafana dashboard to visualize monitoring data from [here](/docs/guides/latest/monitoring/grafana.md).